Two-Minute Pet Tip: Selecting Pet Leashes, Collars and Harnesses

 When it comes to leashes, it's not a one-size-fits-all affair.
-Choose which type suits your needs.
-Focus on safety and control, but you can even be fashionable about which style you pick.
+You can choose which type suits your needs, while focusing on safety and control, while also making a fashionable pick.
+Get tips for selecting pet leashes, collars and harnesses, below.

-Always use a six-foot lead, be it leather or nylon, because it gives one the most control, it's the trainer's first choice.
-Here's an inside Wendy tip : To keep your animal from chewing on it, rub a little clove oil into the leash or collar.
+- Leash length: always use a six-foot lead, be it leather or nylon, because it gives one the most control and is the trainer's first choice.
+Here's an inside: to keep your animal from chewing, rub a little clove oil into the leash or collar.

-For smaller dogs, consider a halter or harness - these combine the leash with a collar.
-Smaller dogs tend to slip out of neck collars and because of their size they can be hurt if tugged too hard.
+- Options for smaller breeds: for smaller dogs, consider a halter or harness - these combine the leash with a collar.
+Smaller dogs tend to slip out of neck collars and, because of their size they, can be hurt if tugged too hard.
 A harness or halter allows them to step into a cage of containment that restrains their whole body instead of just one area.

-Maybe some of you have seen the latest rage - hands free or bungee cord leashes.
+- When to use flexible or hands-free options: maybe some of you have seen the latest rage - hands free or bungee cord leashes.
 They come in long sizes that will attach to your bike and have a little give for those days when you want to tour without peddling.
-Be warned, your animal needs to be well-trained before you attach yourself at the hip to a bull mastiff or larger dog that will drag you mercilessly across the park in pursuit of a target whose sent they have just picked up.
+Be warned, your animal needs to be well-trained before you attach yourself to a larger dog at the hip, as it may be prone to dragging you across a park in pursuit of a target whose sent they have just picked up.

 All of these designs come in a variety of styles and embellishments, from real jewels to colors that will match your jogging outfit.